nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ### Using the Nosana Dashboard

 For complete beginners, the easiest way to deploy the DeepSeek R1 model is through the Nosana Dashboard.
-The Dashboard provides a user-friendly interface that guides you through the deployment process step by step.
+The Dashboard provides a user-friendly interface that will guide you through the deployment process step by step.

 **Deploy this model now with [Nosana Dashboard](https://dashboard.nosana.com/jobs/create?templateId=deepseek-r1-qwen-1.5b)**